The-Strategy-Unit/nhp_CPMA_community/README.md

 Analysis was conducted to understand the scale, trends, and regional variations of potentially mitigable hospital activity at national and sub-national levels.

 The report can be found at: https://connect.strategyunitwm.nhs.uk/nhp/community_mitigators/

+An introductory video and user guide for the report can be viewed at:  https://www.youtube.com/watch?v=egUhA9OtXyg